Lareina2441/realtime-facial-expression-multi-class-classification-using-mediapipe-and-transformers/README.md

 Hi there!
 I'm Lareina.
 This is a real-time facial expression classification system using a transformer-based multi-class classification model with PyTorch, MediaPipe for facial landmark extraction, and a pre-trained model for predictions.

-Everything you need to know is in `<src/emotorch.ipynb>`.
+Everything you need to know is in <src emotorch.ipynb>.
 Please check the notebook for implementation details.

 ![Example Image](d30b670dd4e0181d74b7bc3449c7111.jpg)